Tyler-Keith-Thompson/CucumberSwiftSample/SwiftPackageManager/README.md

-## Welcome to the CucumberSwift CocoaPods sample!
+## Welcome to the CucumberSwift Swift Package Manager sample!
 This sample project is a detailed description of exactly the steps taken (in which order) to get CucumberSwift set up with a very basic iOS application.

 > NOTE: CucumberSwift is a test runner, while this project chose to use XCUITest as the mechanism for executing those tests it could've been a unit test.